Security Incident Reports: DDoS and TYPO3

 Module A: Metadata

-This section serves as a quick orientation for C-level executives and external stakeholders – concise and free of technical jargon.
+This section gives C-level executives and external stakeholders a quick orientation: concise and free of technical jargon.

 FieldExamplePurpose